apache/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

 # Scaling

-By default, three slave units and one unit of each of the other components are deployed with this bundle.
-To scale the cluster compute and storage capabilities, simply add more slave units.
+By default, three Hadoop slave, one Kafka, and three zookeeper units are deployed with this bundle.
+Scaling these applications is as simple as adding more units.
 To add one unit:

+    juju add-unit kafka
     juju add-unit slave
+    juju add-unit zookeeper

 Multiple units may be added at once.
 For example, add four more slave units: